 Today they work as gatekeepers for the foundation established in 2003.
 Lizzie nominated by John to serve as President of the Real Rosewood Foundation has served in that position more than thirty years.

-Rosewood, Florida was and is more than the massacre that occurred there in January 1923.
-Rosewood was a community working together.
-A predominately Black community, Rosewood was a haven for the African Americans who settled there, beginning in the mid-1800’s.
-It was a place where prosperity and property could be found during the Reconstruction and Jim Crow eras.
+Rosewood, a majority Black Community was a haven for people of color who settled there, beginning in the mid-1800s migrating through Cedar Key from southern states.
+It was a place where property owners became homeowners during the Reconstruction and Jim Crow eras.

 Even this quaint and growing town could not escape the wrath of racial violence.
-On January 1, 1923, a white vigilante mob, led by James Taylor of Sumner, Florida, decimated the town, murdering five (known) African American victims, and inflicting physical and psychological trauma on countless others.
-Buried for nearly 80 years, the story of Rosewood – what it was and what became of it – remained a secret in the hearts and minds of the survivors, descendants, and the white conspirators.
-Yet, in 1982, whispers of a town called Rosewood began to swirl.
+On January 1, 1923, a white vigilante mob, led by James Taylor’s insurrectionists, the KKK mob of Sumner, decimated the town, murdering five (known) Black victims, and inflicting physical and psychological trauma on countless others.

 This is the Real Rosewood.

 All that remains of the town of Rosewood is a lonely house off of Florida State Road 24, located just nine miles east of Cedar Key, Levy County, Florida.
 The original structure of the house was built circa 1870 by a white settler, Charles M. Jacobs, Sr. At the time of the Rosewood massacre, the house was owned by John and Mary Jane Hall Wright, white residents of Rosewood.
 They provided shelter and protection to their Rosewood Black neighbors.

 The survival of the house is undoubtedly a result of the white privilege afforded to its owners.